-4.7.4 Briefings.
-Only the Crew Boss is required to attend operational period briefings, and therefore, is entitled to payment for this time.
-A maximum of four persons per crew may attend the briefings with compensation if requested by the Incident in advance and approved in writing on the CTR.
-The following positions apply: Crew Boss or trainee, Squad Boss or trainee, and ICT5.
-Trainees must have an initiated Task Book and be listed on the manifest as such.
+When assigned to an incident, only the Crew Boss is required to attend operational period briefings, and therefore, is entitled to payment for this time.
 If the Incident Commander (IC) or his/her designated official request the entire crew be present during briefings, the IC or designee must document the request on a General Message form (or other official form of documentation).
 This official documentation of the request must be submitted with the payment package.

-4.7.5 Crew Requirements.
+4.8.7 Crew Requirements.
 Crewmembers must meet all minimum requirements listed in the table below.
 All crew personnel must be trained and qualified and their training records maintained in accordance with the National Wildfire Coordinating Group (NWCG) Wildland Fire Qualification System Guide PMS 310-1.
 Each crew shall be directly supervised on site by one (1) Crew Boss (CRWB), and three (3) Incident Commander, Type 5 (ICT5).
 Crew leadership will be supervised by a State or federal incident representative while on an incident.